7 Figures That Will Convince You That You Need To Start Planning For Retirement NOW

 62 – Official Retirement Age

 While 55 is the number that most Singaporeans tend to remember, the official retirement age for Singaporeans is actually 62.
-It is also the age where you can start receiving your CPF Life monthly pay out, depending on how much CPF savings you have chosen to keep.
+It is also the age where you can start to draw down your SRS.

 $88,000 – CPF Minimum Sum (Basic Retirement Sum)